In the section below, you’ll find the latest annual reports.

 Internationally, in 2017 we launched several collaborative projects that engaged in the interdisciplinary field; The Erasmus+ project Culture ShoX, took place in Cyprus and Herning, as it tested the opportunities of using theater and music as a creative mouthpiece between young Europeans and immigrants.
 Results and experiences from the intercultural project were subsequently presented at the Tools conference in Herning from 29th – 30th November, where we participated as facilitating partners.
 During the two conference days, a film collage from the youth camps was shown to a wide audience, which consisted of national and international representatives from the field of culture.

 Annual Report 2016

-Regionally, our project InVITAtion Lab expanded to include Ringkøbing-Skjern Municipality and the project idea for Migrant Music was sown.
-Nationwide, 2016 was the year during which Swinging Europe’s annual talent development orchestra, PLAY!GROUND LIVE, with international musician Bo Stief in front, was able to celebrate its 15th anniversary.
-It was also the year that sparked the further development of the same music concept, which would culminate in a not heretofore seen Nordic version of the orchestra, namely PLAY!
+Nationally, 2016 was the year that Swinging Europe’s annual talent development orchestra, PLAY!GROUND LIVE, with international musician Bo Stief at the forefront, was able to celebrate its 15th anniversary.
+It was also the year that initiated the further development of the same music concept, which will culminate in an unpreceden-ted Nordic version of the orchestra next year, namely PLAY!
 GROUND LIVE NORDIC.
-At the same time, Swinging Europe planned and coordinated several new international projects, including the Erasmus + project Culture ShoX, the Ukrainian collaborative project, Sound Becomes Life, and the European networking concept, NIMPE.
+At the same time, Swinging Europe planned, coordinated and developed several new international projects, including the Erasmus + project Culture ShoX, the Ukrainian collaborative project, Sound Becomes Life, and the European network concept, NIMPE.